OpenWIS/openwis-tutorials/OWT-6/README.md

 export class AppModule { }
 ```

-#### The NgModule
+>#### The NgModule
+>

-An `NgModule` is a class adorned with the `@NgModule` decorator function. @NgModule takes a metadata object that tells Angular how to compile and run module code.
-It identifies the module's own components, directives, and pipes, making some of them public so external components can use them. @NgModule may add service providers to the application dependency injectors.
+>An `NgModule` is a class adorned with the `@NgModule` decorator function. @NgModule takes a metadata object that tells Angular how
+>to compile and run module code.
+It identifies the module's own components, directives, and pipes, making some of them public so
+>external components can use them. @NgModule may add service providers to the application dependency injectors.

-The following table summarizes the NgModule metadata properties.
+The following table summarizes the NgModule metadata properties:

 Property|Description
 ---|--------